COST GUIDES

 You don't need an electrician to install radiators that plug into the mains with a standard plug.
 If you're confident fitting the brackets, you can do it yourself.
 Or you can hire a handyman to help.

 However, if your new electric radiator requires electrical sockets to be added or moved, you must hire a qualified electrician.
-Fiddling with electrics can be very dangerous for you and your loved ones if you’re inexperienced.
+Fiddling with electrics can be very dangerous if you're inexperienced.

 If in doubt, speak to an experienced electric radiator installer near you.